thijsnoordzij/Teacher-attrition-with-MIRROR-data/MIRROR data manipulation.md

 ```

-## check for persons (id_2015) with one or more records with one or more NA's in variables used for linking to other data.
+## constructing file on level of unique persons.
+Check for persons (id_2015) with one or more records with one or more NA's in variables used for linking to other data.
 ### All records
 Although only 0,2% of the records has NA's in variables important for linking to other data, when the records are aggregated to the level of individuals, 2,1% of the persons has at least one weak record.